 When using a four lead cable, the module can output the following channels synchronously: I, II, III, aVR, aVL, aVF.

-When using a three lead cable, the module can output the following channels: I or II or III.
+When using a three lead cable, the module can output the following channels: I or II or III, depending on positioning of the electrodes.

 Module Connectors